joemcmahon/python-azuracast-monitor/README.md

 modules via `requirements.txt`, set up your Discord bot, add the bot token and webhook URL to `.env`, and then run `python azmonitor.py` to start the monitor.

-If you prefer Docker, then a `docker build .`
+If you prefer Docker, then a `docker build .` or a `docker-compose up` will work.